pixxelhq/clay/mkdocs/docs/model-development.md

 ## Declare model specifications.
-Once you are done with the model implementation using the above defined interface, you should define your model input/output in yaml files, which are created by clay in `./{Modelname}/specifications` directory, here it will be in `./Ndvi/specifications`.
+Once you are done with the model implementation using the above defined interface, you should define your model input/output in `clay.yaml` file generated at the root of your project.

 1. `parameters` which is being passed to the setup() to initialize you model named `bands`